numisveinsson/SeqSeg/README.md

 ![example workflow](https://github.com/numisveinsson/SeqSeg/actions/workflows/python-app.yml/badge.svg)

-# SeqSeg: Automatic Tracking and Segmentation of Blood Vessels
+# SeqSeg: Automatic Tracking and Segmentation of Blood Vessels in CT and MR Images

-See paper [here](https://rdcu.be/dU0wy) for citation.
+See paper [here](https://rdcu.be/dU0wy) for detailed explanations and citation.

-Below is an example output of the algorithm on a 3D MR image of the abdominal aorta:
+Below is an example showing the algorithm tracking and segmenting an abdominal aorta in 3D MR image scan:

 ![](assets/mr_model_tracing_fast_shorter.gif)

 ## How it works
-SeqSeg is a method for automatic segmentation of blood vessels in medical images.
-The algorithm uses a neural network to segment the image and then uses a tracking algorithm to take steps along the centerline of the segmented vessel.
+SeqSeg is a method for automatic tracking and segmentation of blood vessels in medical images.
+The algorithm uses a neural network to segment the vasculature locally and uses a tracking algorithm to take steps along the direction of the vessel and down bifurcation detected.

 Here is the workflow of the algorithm: